 Paine’s cell was marked for his execution, it was only his ill health and a mix up which spared him from the guillotine.
 After the fall of Robespierre, Paine was released; after becoming increasingly disillusioned with Napoleon’s regime, Paine returned to the US at the invitation of President Jefferson.

-During his imprisonment in France, Paine began one of his most controversial works for the era.
+During his imprisonment in France, Paine began one of his most controversial works of the era.
 His work ‘The Age of Reason‘ was a stark criticism of Christianity and the role of religion in people’s lives.
 Paine made a case for a Deist belief system – a personal relationship with God, without the interference of priest and organised religions.

 “I do not believe in the creed professed by the Jewish church, by the Roman church, by the Greek church, by the Turkish church, by the Protestant church, nor by any church that I know of.
 My own mind is my own church. ” – The Age of Reason